furblood0/network/docs/README.md

 - **Performance:**
   Reliable UDP is implemented, but under heavy load or high packet loss, some delays may occur.
 - **Limitations:**
-  - No encryption (can be added as an extra feature).
+  - No authentication (can be added as an extra feature).
   - Not tested on MacOS (works on Windows/Linux).
   - No file transfer or emoji support.